 The more that I read about the capabilities and versatility of these devices, I eventually developed an infatuation for ABC watches.
 I’ve decided to get one for general adventuring, mountaineering, and honestly, staying on top of what day it is.
-For me, it has came down to two brands based on reviews, performance, reputation, and value: Suunto and Casio.
-They both manufacture high quality ABC watches, so it’s time to highlight generalized differences.
-There’s two ways to go:
+For me, it has come down to two brands based on reviews, performance, reputation, and value: Suunto and Casio.
+They both manufacture high-quality ABC watches, so it’s time to highlight generalized differences.
+There are two ways to go:

 - The hypnotic choice.
 Suunto is generally recognized as a higher-end watch, even though it isn’t more functional or reliable than its competition.
-They are preferred for brand purists, similarly to the brand loyalty often seen to high end companies like Oakley.
-People buy Oakleys, because they are Oakleys.
-Their reputation precedes them, which is a placebo affect.
-Suunto’s have a very clean design, which seems to provide for a very popular UI.
+They are preferred for brand purists, similarly to brand loyalty often seen to high-end companies like Oakley.
+People buy Oakleys because they are Oakleys.
+Their reputation precedes them, which is a placebo effect.
+Suunto has a very clean design, which seems to provide for a very popular UI.
 Suunto’s do not incorporate solar technology, so you will have to change your battery every 6-8 months or so.